schatekar/js-to-ts/README.md

 We do not have any external module in this example that does not have Type declaration files available.
 But if that were the case with you, you can combine the knowledge from the above two points.
 First you build your own type declaration file and name it `index.d.ts`.
 This can include only the methods/interfaces from the external module that you are using in your code.
 This type declaration file file needs to be kept under the folder `node_modules/@types/{module_name}/`

 I have never personally tried this so cannot vouch for reliability but this is what community defined Type declaration files are doing under the hood.
+The source code at the end of this section is in [add-types](https://github.com/schatekar/js-to-ts/tree/add-types) branch.

 # Convert the entry module into TypeScript
 Finally we are ready to convert our first module into TypeScript.
 There is not much really in this step.
 Rename `index.js` to `index.ts` and start rewriting the module in typescript.
 If you use the `import` syntax for bringing in the dependent modules then TypeScript compiler will look at the type declaration files of the target module and enforce type checking in addition to usual Javascript compiler checks.
 Here is how my converted `index.ts` file looks like